Diffusion and superdiffusion from hydrodynamic projections: Bilinear charges

-Finally, below the projection formula \eqref{proj} is used, and assumed to converge, on local observables $\la a \hi V$ in correlation functions.
-At places, for notational convenience, the flux Jacobian is also assumed to have discrete spectrum, and sums over normal modes are taken; but this is not and essential assumption, and rather it is the locality of projected local observables $\mathbb P_\tau \la a$ that is important.
+\begin{rema} Below, the projection formula \eqref{proj} is used, and assumed to converge, on local observables $\la a \in\hi V$ inside correlation functions.
+Further, the clustering condition \eqref{clustering} is assumed to hold uniformly enough on a basis of conserved densities $\la q_i$.
+For simplicity, the flux Jacobian is also assumed to have discrete spectrum, and sums over normal modes are assumed to converge.
+These assumptions would be difficult to show rigorously, of course, only if $\hi H_\bal$ is infinite-dimensional. \end{rema}